Table of contents

 9 Billion and Counting.

-Back in 2012, the overall market for wearable tech which takes into account everything from hearing aids to wristband pedometers totaled globally around $9 billion.
+Back in 2012, the overall market for wearable tech which takes into account everything from hearing aids to wristband pedometers totalled globally around $9 billion.
 For 2018 it is estimated rise to an astronomical $30 billion.
 These numbers are provided by analyst Shane Walker at IHS Global Insights.

 Percentages banded about are a 10% rise in overall use by 2017 for wrist worn fitness tracking devices plus an incredible increase of 25% in the market use of activity tracking devices.
 The UK market is predicted to grow by a fairly substantial portion of the overall amount.